SPI-100 Bilingual Proficiency Assessmnt (0 credits)

 This course is designed to prepare the student for the significant ethical challenges they will meet in their practicum experiences and in their profession.
 In this course students will examine the kinds of professional ethical issues most commonly encountered in the field of interpreting, and include in its outcomes objectives of impartiality, respect, confidentiality, role boundaries, professionalism, and advocacy.

-Prerequisite(s): SPI-210 .
+Prerequisite(s): SPI-210.
 SPI Capstone course.

 SPI-360 Written Translation/Hlth Care Interpret (3 credits)

 This course is designed for students in the Spanish/English Healthcare Interpretation Support Area.
 The course focuses on language skills necessary for translation, which is defined as the rendering of written text from a source language into a target language.
 Interpreting, however, consists of the oral rendition of a source language into a target language.
 Although the support focuses on the latter, there is an increasing demand for interpreters with strong translation skills, and students can adapt many of these concepts when working on translation in other disciplines.
 This course will review current grammar rules in English and Spanish, as well as present students with an opportunity to develop the ability to identify audience, style, tone and register, and the role each of these has in written communication.
 Through practice and an introduction to the challenges that translators face, students will problem-solve difficult linguistic constructions while refining their writing skills as they work to translate and edit medical texts from Spanish to English and English to Spanish within the framework of their role as a medical interpreter.
+Course fee to cover cost of student membership to the Midwest Association of Translators and Interpreters.
+Students will complete a service learning project in this course.

 SPI-483 Health Care Interpreter Intern (2 credits)

 In this course, the student participates in field experience that allows them to further develop the skills that they learned in the coursework completed as part of the Spanish/English Healthcare Interpretation (SPI) support area.
 The student works under the direction of mentoring professionals in a health care setting to shadow and later interpret for patients during an individual field placement at a local health care organization.
 Students will meet with the instructor at different points during the semester, as well as complete reflective assignments.
 The student will effectively transfer the skills obtained in the classroom to a real-world work environment.
+One Internship completed.
+Departmental consent is required.
+Confer with your advisor prior to registration.
+Contact the Internship Office for details and placement assistance.
+In addition to the 120 hour requirement at the internship site, students will participate in a seminar that will meet periodically online or in person during the semester.
+Check Moodle for more details.